Hydrops Fetalis clinical trials at UC Health

 open to eligible people ages 18-55

 This is a multi-center, prospective study designed to investigate the genetic etiologies of non-immune hydrops fetalis (NIHF) and other birth defects.
-In the setting of NIHF, up to 46% of prenatally diagnosed cases remain of unknown etiology after standard work up, and a substantial proportion of other birth defects remain of unknown etiology as well.
-The investigators are performing whole exome sequencing (WES) for the fetus or neonate, as well as both biological parents, in each of these cases to investigate the underlying genetic etiology.
+In the setting of NIHF, at least half of prenatally diagnosed cases remain of unknown etiology after standard work up, and a substantial proportion of other birth defects remain of unknown etiology as well.
+The investigators are performing trio exome sequencing (ES) for the fetus or neonate (meaning that samples are collected from the fetus or neonate as well each each biological parent for reference) to investigate the underlying genetic etiology.

 open to all eligible people